davemacdo/Composition-Curriculum/Spring 2017 Composition Events.md

 Composers from three area universities will share music with one another.
 Guest composer Shawn Allison will present a masterclass on writing for voice.
 The day will conclude with a performance of student works at 4pm in the RH.

-## Kevin Malone Masterclass
+## Guest Composer Kevin Malone Masterclass

-- Monday, 21 February, 11:30a
+- Monday, 20 February, 11:30a
 - PAC T204

 Guest composer Kevin Malone from the University of Manchester will be giving a presentation during our normal studio class time.

-## Michael Lowenstern, bass clarinet presentation
+## Guest Composer-performer Michael Lowenstern, bass clarinet presentation

 - Friday, 24 February, 10:30a
 - PAC M260